objetos/q_p5fx/draw_quadrille/outline_weight.md

 {{< callout type="info" >}}
 **Observation**
-In this example, `q1` is drawn with an outline weight controlled by the slider, while `q2` uses the fixed global `Quadrille.outlineWeight`, which is `2`.
+In this example, `q1` is drawn with an outline weight controlled by the slider, while `q2` uses the default global `Quadrille.outlineWeight`, which is `2`.
 {{< /callout >}}

 ## Syntax